The best Windows laptops in 2024 - our top picks

 Webcam not great

 The Framework Laptop is the anti-MacBook, a modular laptop that promises to let you customize, repair, and upgrade it to an unprecedented degree, all while remaining affordable and ultraportable.
-Each laptop Framework ships comes with a screwdriver so you can crack open the case and swap out parts yourself, and everything from the memory to the screen bezel to the mainboard is user-replaceable.
+Each Framework laptop comes with a screwdriver included, so you can open the case (it's easy, I promise) and replace parts yourself, with everything from the memory to the screen bezel to the mainboard being user-replaceable.

 The best gaming laptop